zoranbosnjak/asterix-specs/website/templates/aspecs.md

 aspecs --help

 # validate a file (ast/json format)
-aspecs validate -f input.ast --ast --warnings aspecs validate -f input.json --json --warnings
+aspecs validate -f input.ast --ast aspecs validate -f input.json --json

 # prettify ast file after editing, the file will be overwritten
-aspecs prettify --remove-comments input.ast --ast
+aspecs prettify input.ast --ast

 # show definition fingerprint, for the same definitions
 # the fingerprint shall be the same, regardless of the format